Course Outline

 Working with APIs in Python

-• introduction to HTTP requests
+• Introduction to HTTP requests

-• processing JSON responses
+• Processing JSON responses

 Python for DevOps automation

-• collecting data from external services
+• Collecting data from external services

-• integration with existing tools
+• Integrating with existing toolsets

-• infrastructure scripting
+• Infrastructure scripting

 Exercises